TAILOR-UoB/new_ways_of_publishing/booksource/use-cases/tex-to-qmd.md

 Errors from undefined terms that were not correctly converted by pandoc.
 ```

-Another problem is that the original `LaTeX` file did not indicate the
+Another problem is that the original $\LaTeX$ file did not indicate the
 extension of some figures that were originally PDFs.
 With the absence of the
 file extension `Quarto` assumes that the figures are `png` files which is not
 correct.
 An option would be to manually modify all the figures in the Quarto